 In his first season, Creighton went 21-12 and advanced to its first NCAA Tournament, where the Bluejays defeated nationally-ranked Iowa State.

 He was hired at Creighton in June 2010 after spending the 2009 season at the University of Evansville.
 While with the Purple Aces, Mendoza worked with the setters, outside hitters and primary passers.
 He also recruited for the Purple Aces program.

-Mendoza, a native of Buffalo Grove, Ill., arrived at UE after spending two seasons as the volunteer assistant at Michigan State.
+A native of Buffalo Grove, Ill., Mendoza arrived at Evansville after spending two seasons as the volunteer assistant at Michigan State.
 While at Michigan State, Mendoza and the Spartans appeared in the NCAA Sweet 16 in 2007.
 He also served on the Michigan State volleyball summer camp staff in 2007 and 2008 and directed Spartan Session volleyball camps and clinics.

 A three-year letterwinner in volleyball at Newman University and a one-year letterwinner at Lewis University, Mendoza had an outstanding playing career.
 He was a 10-time Mid-America Men’s Volleyball Intercollegiate Conference Setter of the Week and was a three-time all-conference selection.
 During his playing career, he was also named an NAIA All-American.

 Mendoza received his bachelor’s degree in management information systems from Lewis University in Romeoville, Ill.